-In the 2011 Census, 7,720 people, or 5.3% of the population, in Campbelltown City reported needing help in their day-to-day lives due to disability.
+In the 2011 Census, 7,720 people, or 5.3% of the population in Campbelltown City reported needing help in their dayto-day lives due to disability.

 Campbelltown City's disability statistics relate directly to need for assistance due to a severe or profound disability.
 The information may be used in the planning of local facilities and services, such as day care and occasional care, and for the provision of information and support to carers.
 Campbelltown City's disability statistics help in understanding the prevalence of people who need support in the community, along with information on unpaid care to people with disability and how that support is provided.

 Language barriers can compound the barriers experienced by people with disability.
-The 2011 Census identified 14,304 people with disability with poor language skills i.e. who could not speak English or could not speak English well.
-English language skills varied across the District i.e. 51.2% of Fairfield residents with disability, 33.1% of Liverpool residents and 30.1% of Bankstown residents had poor language skills, compared to only 1% of Wingecarribee residents.
+The 2011 Census identified 14,304 people with disability with poor language skills, that is, who could not speak English or could not speak English well.
+English language skills varied across the South West Sydney District, with statistics indicating 51.2% of Fairfield residents with disability, 33.1% of Liverpool residents and 30.1% of Bankstown residents with disability had poor language skills, compared to only 1% of Wingecarribee residents.